nodejs/nodejs.dev/src/documentation/0014-node-input-from-cli/index.md

 In this callback function, we close the readline interface.

-`readline` offers several other methods, and I'll let you check them out on the package documentation linked above.
+`readline` offers several other methods, please check them out on the package documentation linked above.

 If you need to require a password, it's best not to echo it back, but instead show a `*` symbol.